-However not all my be operating “legally.”
+However not all may be operating “legally.”

 Tuesday night, city council approved Tower’s proposal to decriminalize short-term rental violations.
 Currently, anyone not following the council’s set rules would be thrown into a lengthy court process.

-Now, the city can would simply fine the property owner $200 for the first offense and $500 for any
+Now, the city would simply fine the property owner $200 for the first offense and $500 for any

 Of course, new rules are also a part of the Wood/Jones proposal.

 Instead of having one off-street parking space per bedroom, garage and driveway spaces could be considered.
 Rentals would be capped at 52 a year.
-All special events would be banned and the number of people adults allowed per bedroom per night will drop from 3 to 2.
+All special events would be banned and the number of people allowed per bedroom per night will drop from 3 to 2.
 Finally, an owner or property management representative must be able to physically respond to the property within 30 minutes of being notified of an issue.